 - Seven principles of socially innovative policy making

-Our Policy Portal: creates and collates a series of useful case studies, resources and tools that enable policymakers to better support and make use of social innovation to create policy impact.
+Our Policy Portal collates a series of useful case studies, resources and tools that enable policymakers to better support and make use of social innovation approaches and principles for policy impact.